weylundbhast/Galerest/content/People/Heritage.md

 **Speed**.
 Your base walking speed is 25 feet.
 You have a swimming speed of 25 feet.

+**Darkvision**.
+You can see in dim light within 60 feet of you as if it were bright light, and in darkness as if it were dim light.
+You discern colors in that darkness only as shades of gray.

+**Disarming Scent**.
+When a creature makes an opportunity attack against you, you can use your reaction to grant the attack disadvantage.
+You can use this reaction a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.

 ## Hedge (Hedgehog)

 **Ability Score Increase**.
 Your Dexterity score increases by 2 and your Wisdom score increases by 1.